 The table below illustrates the initial annual budget allocations reflecting the modified assessment rate.
-Beginning July 1, 2024, or as soon as possible thereafter, due to the modified assessment rate, the total initial full year assessment budget is anticipated to be approximately \$10,000,000.
+Beginning Aprilluly 1, 2024, or as soon as possible thereafter, due to the modified assessment rate, the total initial full year assessment budget is anticipated to be approximately \$10,000,000.
+Fiscal year 2023-2024 covers the three (3) month period from April to June 2024, resulting in a lower budget for the first three (3) months following the assessment rate modification.

-2024 VHB PROPOSED MODIFIED BUDGET: Annual Assessment Budget \$10,000,000 VHB's FY23-24 budget is approximately \$7 million.
+2024 VHB PROPOSED MODIFIED BUDGET: Annual Assessment Budget \$10,000,000

+VHB's FY23-24 budget is approximately \$7 million.

 With a 2% increase in TBID assessments, VHB forecasts its budget to be approximately \$10M.
 This amount is reflected below.

+All proposed programs funded by TBID assessments must be approved by the VHB Board during the annual budget process and must adhere to state laws governing these assessment expenditures.

+2024 VHB PROPOSED MODIFIED BUDGET: Annual Assessment Budget \$10,000,000

+VHB's FY23-24 budget is approximately \$7 million.
+With a 2% increase in TBID assessments, The City forecasts VHB's FY 24-25 budget to be approximately \$10.4M.
+This amount is reflected below.

-All proposed programs funded by TBID assessments must be approved by the VHB Board during the annual budget process and must adhere to state laws governing these assessment expenditures Contingency/Reserve \$100,000 (1%) \$500,000 (5%) Administration Sales & Marketing \$1,900,000 (19%) \$6,500,000 (65%) Tourism Enhancement Programs \$1,000,000 (10%) Includes Destination Product Development (DPD) and Visitor Services Enhancements (VSE) Programs from 2019-2024 MDP
+All proposed programs funded by TBID assessments must be approved by the VHB Board during the annual budget process and must adhere to state laws governing these assessment expenditures.

+Annual Assessment Budget - \$10,000,000

 Although actual revenues will fluctuate due to market conditions, the proportional allocations of the budget shall remain the same.
-However, the City and the VHB Board shall have the authority to reallocate up to fifteen percent (15%) of the budget allocation within the budgeted categories per year and submitted through the annual report.
+However, the City and the VHB Board shall have the authority to adjust budget allocations between the categories by no more thange-allocate up to fifteen percent (15%) of the budget allocation within the budgeted categories per year and submitted through the annual report of the total budget per year.
 For example, if there is increased market competition, \$150,000 from the Tourism Enhancement Programs budget may be reallocated to the Sales & Marketing budget, staying within the authorized 15% reallocation limit.
 In the event of unforeseeable emergencies or unavoidable catastrophes that interrupt the expected course of business, by agreement of both the VHB Board and the City Manager (or his/her designee), the City and VHB shall have the authority to adjust budget categories by more than fifteen percent (15%) of the budget allocation within the budgeted categories.
 For example, in the event of a pandemic resulting in an unprecedented decline in tourism, \$3,000,000 from the Sales & Marketing budget may be reallocated to the Tourism Enhancement Programs budget to address unforeseen circumstances, exceeding 15% as allowed under the exceptional circumstances.
-At least annually, VHB will meet with the City Manager or designated staff to review accomplishments and funding priorities for the following year.
+At least annually, VHB will meet with the City Manager and or designated staff to review accomplishments and funding priorities for the following year.
 A description of the proposed improvements and activities for the initial year of operation is below.
 The same activities are proposed for subsequent years.
 In the event of a legal challenge against the HBTBID, any and all assessment funds may be used for the costs of defending the HBTBID.

 Each budget category includes all costs related to providing that service, in accordance with Generally Accepted Accounting Procedures (GAAP).
-For example, the Sales & Marketing budget includes the cost of staff time dedicated to overseeing and implementing the sales and marketing programs.
+For example, the Tourism Enhancement ProgramsSales & Marketing budget includes the cost of staff time dedicated to overseeing and implementing the tourism enhancementsales and marketing programs.
 Staff time dedicated purely to administrative tasks is allocated to the administration portion of the budget.
 The costs of an individual staff member may be allocated to multiple budget categories, as appropriate in accordance with GAAP.
 The staffing levels necessary to provide the services below will be determined by the VHB on an as-needed basis.